drmperez/HostDesigner_tutorials/HW4/homework_4.md

 4. **You can also read in added parameters when using PCModel10.**

 	Try it.
-After getting set to minimize the structure, but before you hit Compute/Minimize, go to the Options menu and select Use Added Parameters.
+After getting set to minimize the structure, but before you hit *Compute->Minimize*, go to the Options menu and select Use Added Parameters.
 A file open window will appear asking you to select the added parameter files.
 Select the `add.prm` file and optimize the structure.